LeonelF/ricohprint-MPC401SR/README.md

 cd ricohprint-MPC401SR
 pip install -r requirements.txt
 ```
-Change the values on the ricohconfig.ini.example and rename it to ricohconfig.ini
+Change the values on the ricohconf.ini.example and rename it to ricohconf.ini

 ## How to use